How to Choose Your Armor in ESO

 - Need more HP as a stam/mag dps?
 5/2/0 (where 2 is heavy)

-- Using heavy in PvP as a mag/stam DPS?
-Go 5/1/1 if you feel your sustain is acceptable, otherwise use 5/2/0 (where 2 is light or medium depending on the resource)
+- Using heavy in PvP as a mag DPS?
+I recommend going 3/3/1, offsetting all the negative costs and giving you a good split of damage and tankiness.
+For stamina, if you’re trying to use heavy armor, I’d recommend a 5/1/1 if you feel your sustain is acceptable, otherwise use 5/2/0 (where 2 is medium).

 - Healer or Tank?
 I recommend trying 5/1/1, but you could also forego the medium piece and use your main armor type to buff up those passives if you don’t think the max stats are worth it.